-Understanding Your Anesthesia Options at LJCSC
+Understanding Your Anesthesia Options at LJC

 We offer an array of anesthesia options depending on the procedure or treatments you are considering.
 We want to provide you information both for cosmetic surgical procedures and non-surgical treatments.
 We tailor our recommendations to your surgery or treatment.
-You can have input and help to make the final choices in consult with your doctor and with an anesthesiologist, if applicable.
+You can have input and help to make the final choices in consultation with your doctor and with an anesthesiologist, if applicable.

 Some surgeons and surgery centers use Certified Registered Nurse Anesthetists (CNRAs)—registered nurses who have completed specialized training in anesthesia.
 CNRAs are certainly competent and well trained.
-However, we feel that our patients are safer if we only use board certified anesthesiologists in our practice, and we have done so for over 31 years.
+However, we feel that our patients are safer if we only use board-certified anesthesiologists in our practice, and we have done so for over 31 years.

 If you’re like many patients considering cosmetic surgery, you may have more potential fears about anesthesia risks than the actual surgery.

 Anesthesia has grown safer and safer over the years.
 Indeed, anesthesia is 50 times safer than it was in the 1970s.
 Today, the risk of serious injury from anesthesia is about equivalent to the risks of serious injury while taking a drive in your car (thus the risks are statistically low).

 Three main factors have contributed to improved overall anesthesia safety:

 - Much improved anesthesia drugs